WELCOME FROM THE PRINCIPAL

 - The Aquinas Program for uniquely gifted college bound students with varied information processing skills in the areas of reading and language.

 - The College Preparatory (CP) curriculum is rigorous and presents the most diverse course selections.
 Honors level courses are available in most courses and are designed to further challenge students.

-- Advanced Placement Courses in multiple disciplines allow students to challenge themselves with college-level courses.
+- Advanced Placement (AP) Courses in multiple disciplines allow students to challenge themselves with college-level courses.